 A program that teaches film-making and digital arts must have a high quality facility for screening.
-The Digital Media Theater seats over 100 viewers and is THX 5.1 certified.
-THX Certified Cinemas offer movie-goers the ultimate cinematic experience.
-Every THX Certified Cinema is designed and tested to ensure that it meets all standards for sound and picture excellence.
-The CMI Cinema will be used as a teaching facility, sound mixing facility, will be home to CMI’s Film Series, and will be used to premiere projects produced by CMI students and faculty.
+The Digital Media Theater seats over 100 viewers and is equipped with a 5.1 surround TXH sound system.
+The CMI Cinema is used as a teaching facility, sound mixing facility, is home to CMI’s Film Series, and is used to premiere projects produced by CMI students and faculty.
 If you would like to reserve the theater for an event, please read the film policy.

 Theater Procedures & Reservation: